Thibodaux massacre: Prelude

-Newspapers reported that on November 1, the same day the Knights of Labor called the strike, strikers concealed in a cane field fired upon white replacement workers at the Lacassagne plantation in Tigerville (present-day Gibson) in Terrebonne Parish, wounding four workers.
-Over the next three weeks leading up to the massacre, strikers allegedly used threats and gunshots from ambush to intimidate replacement workers.
-A number were wounded in attacks upon sugar houses, one losing an eye, and one man reportedly died from his wounds.
+Newspapers reported that on November 1, the same day the Knights of Labor called the strike, strikers concealed in a cane field fired upon white replacement workers at the Lacassagne plantation in Tigerville (present-day Gibson), wounding four workers.
+Over the next three weeks, strikers allegedly used threats and gunshots from ambush to intimidate replacement workers.
+Several were wounded in attacks upon sugar houses, one losing an eye and one reportedly dying from his wounds.
 According to newspaper accounts, around November 13, Theodule Baille, a sugar boiler riding on the bayou levee, was fired upon about a mile below Thibodaux.
 Shots were also reportedly fired at white workers on two plantations near Thibodaux.

-A New Orleans newspaper reported that "for three weeks past the negro women of the town have been making threats to the effect that if the white men resorted to arms they would burn the town and [end] the lives of the white women and children with their cane knives."
-Similarly, in the days leading up to the climactic event in Thibodaux, it was reported that "[s]ome of the colored women made open threats against the people and the community, declaring that they would destroy any house in the town" and that "[n]ot a few of the negroes boasted that in case a fight was made they were fully prepared for it."
+A New Orleans newspaper reported "for three weeks past the negro women of the town have been making threats to the effect that if the white men resorted to arms they would burn the town and [end] the lives of the white women and children with their cane knives."
+Similarly, it was reported "[s]ome of the colored women made open threats against the people and the community, declaring that they would destroy any house in the town...[n]ot a few of the negroes boasted that in case a fight was made they were fully prepared for it."
 One historian adds:

 As late as November 21 some still comported themselves with confidence, and perhaps bravado, on the sidewalks.
 Mary Pugh, widow of Richard Pugh, owner of Live Oak Plantation in Lafourche Parish, reported "meeting negro men singly or two or three together with guns on their shoulders going down town & negro women on each side telling them to 'fight - yes - fight we'll be there.'"

-After the event, one Thibodaux newspaper repeated the claim that prior to November 23, "[t]he negroes were in motion [and] [t]heir women boasted that they were ready to fire the town."
+After the event, a Thibodaux newspaper repeated the claim that prior to November 23, "[t]he negroes were in motion [and] [t]heir women boasted that they were ready to fire the town."
 The white editor of the Lafourche Star newspaper (who participated in the killings) also offered this attempt at justification for the severity of the vigilante committee's response:

-The loud-mouthed "wenches" must bear in mind that though they have a tongue, they are not priviledged [sic] to make use of such threats as "burning the town," ["]slaughtering the whites from the cradle to the grave," etc.
+The loud-mouthed "wenches" must bear in mind that though they have a tongue, they are not priviledged to make use of such threats as "burning the town," ["]slaughtering the whites from the cradle to the grave," etc.